Recurring Billing Requirements

 FTC Click-to-Cancel Rule (Status)

-- Vacated by 8th Circuit July 2025 on procedural grounds
+- Vacated by the 8th Circuit in July 2025, on procedural grounds.

-- FTC continues enforcement under ROSCA and FTC Act Section 5
+- The FTC kept enforcing under ROSCA and FTC Act Section 5.

 Recent FTC Enforcement